mikependon/RepoDB/RepoDb.Docs/atomic-batch-bulk.md

 - Kind of Data (Blob, Plain Text, etc)
 - Many More...

-To be specific, if you have created a list of Person like below and wish to save it into the database.
+To be specific, if you have created a list of Person like below and wish to save it in your database.

 ```csharp
 var people = CreatePeople(1000);